Guidance for nutritionists, dietitians, and others integrating nutrition into their practices

 - Do referrals to your in-practice nutritionist or dietitian violate anti-kickback laws?

-- Are the nutrition services you want to offer within your scope of practice as a acupuncturist, physical therapist, mental health counselor, massage therapist, pharmacist, chiropractor, acupuncturist, or athletic trainer?
+- Are the nutrition services you want to offer within your scope of practice as a physical therapist, mental health counselor, pharmacist, or other licensed provider?